thewaspcat/qa-portfolio/README.md

 ## 📩 Contact

-For inquiries or more details:
+For inquiries or more details, feel free to reach out to me via:
 - [**LinkedIn**](www.linkedin.com/in/marta-czarnecka-40406878)
 - [**Email**](martaczarneckaqa@gmail.com)